FOSSBilling/FOSSBilling/README.md

 If you don't have SSH access to your server, or your webmaster in your shared hosting environment doesn't let you use Composer, you may not be able to install the required packages for BoxBilling.
 In that case, you probably should install BoxBilling by [obtaining a ready-to-install copy from GitHub releases](#obtaining-a-copy-from-github-releases).

-If you've already installed Composer, head over to the folder where you copied the content of the **src** folder to, and run the following command to download the required packages to your web server:
+If you've already installed Composer, head over to the folder where you copied the content of the **"src"** folder to, and run the following command to download the required packages to your web server:

 ```bash
 $ composer install